2017, Vol. 4 Issue 5, Part B

 How to cite this article:

-Damir Suljevic, Alen Hamzic, Muhamed Focak, Amir Zahirovic and Andi Alijagic.
+Damir Suljevic, Alen Hamzic, Muhamed Focak, Amir Zahirovic, Andi Alijagic.
 Morphological and cytochemical characterization of the sternal leukopoietic cell lineages in wistar rat.
-International Journal of Fauna and Biological Studies.
-2017; 4(5): 99-103.
+Int J Fauna Biol Stud 2017;4(5):99-103.